 First-year students who have studied Spanish in high school take a placement exam to determine the appropriate course level for them to begin their Spanish studies at Central.
 Students can earn “credit by placement” for testing in beyond the first semester and completing the appropriate course with a C or better.

-The Spanish House in the Wing International Center offers a unique living alternative for language majors, those returning from a semester abroad, or anyone who wants a chance to use Spanish on a daily basis, celebrate native holidays, share experiences and sample diverse foods.
-International language assistants from Mexico and Spain, also live in these townhouses, and students of French and German live next door in the French and German houses.
-This provides a great opportunity for cross-cultural exchange.
+The Language Houses in the Wing International Center offer a unique living alternative for language majors, those returning from a semester abroad, or anyone who wants a chance to use French, German or Spanish on a daily basis, celebrate native holidays, share experiences and sample diverse foods.
+International language assistants from Mexico, Spain, Germany and France also live in these townhouses along with Central College students.

-Central offers Spanish scholarships of up to $2,000 for all students (majors and non-majors) planning to continue involvement in language at the college level.
-Learn more about scholarships!
+Central offers Spanish scholarships of up to $2,000 for all students (majors and non-majors) interested in foreign language studies at the college level.